JohnRMcK/Starting-SQL/README.md

 # Starting-SQL
-my first dive into learning SQL all credit to freeCodeCamp.org and their $ hour intro to SQL video on youtube.
+My first dive into learning SQL all credit to freeCodeCamp.org and their $ hour intro to SQL video on youtube.
 CODE I MADE: